alexanderdavide/latex-vscode-remote-containers/README.md

 * This project relies on [tianon/latex](https://hub.docker.com/r/tianon/latex/) and [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop).
 * Put your LaTeX files in `/workspace` just as the `main.tex`.
 * Once you save a `.tex` file, it will automatically be built with [Latexmk](https://mg.readthedocs.io/latexmk.html) which seamlessly integrates BibTeX bibliography in the compilation.
-* The GitHub Action `latex-build` runs on each push to master to build your project with [Latexmk](https://mg.readthedocs.io/latexmk.html) and upload the PDF as an artifact of the run.
+* The GitHub Action `latex-build` runs on each push to build your project with [Latexmk](https://mg.readthedocs.io/latexmk.html) and upload the PDF as an artifact of the run.
 If you don't want to use the action, it is safe to delete the `.github` folder.
 You may need to adapt the `latex-build.env` section to fit your requirements.
     * `LATEX_FILE_PATH`: path of the used LaTeX file, relative to `/workspace`
     * `OUTPUT_DIR_PATH`: path of the output directory, relative to `/workspace`
     * `OUTPUT_BASE_FILENAME`: name of the created artifact archive and containing PDF file